modonovan/cv/index.md

 Professional Summary
 ---------

 A passionate member of the Network Engineering community for over 15 years.
 As well as a grounding on technical helpdesks and more recently providing consultative sales support as a Pre Sales Engineer, Network Engineering is where my passion lies.
 Well respected and active member of many Networking communities such as [INOG](https://inog.net) where I am a member of the Program Committee and [INEX](https://www.inex.ie) which are over and above my day to day employment.
 Calm in a crisis and keen to learn new work practices and technologies.
 I have earned many of my skills and certifications through self training and studying.
-Looking for the next challenge back in a role in Network Engineering preferably one which allows me development my network automation skills.
+Looking for the next challenge back in a role in Network Engineering preferably one which allows me develop my network automation skills.

 Technical Skills
 -------